Hasselblad X1D vs Nikon P1000

 Studio photographers will appreciate that the Hasselblad X1D (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The P1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Nikon websites.
+Further information on the features and operation of the X1D and P1000 can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Nikon P1000 Manual.

 Review summary